-Like tattoos, teeth blackening was a craze in southeast Asia.
+Like tattoos, teeth blackening was a craze in Southeast Asia.
 It was done using plant extracts and minerals.
 This procedure is said to be good for your teeth.
 It can prevent oral infections and painful dental procedures (5).

 Betel vine is one of the plants linked to teeth blackening.
 A betel quid made with areca nut, slaked lime, and betel leaves has similar properties (5), (6).

 3. Accelerates Wound Healing

-4. Reduces Cough And Congestion
+4. May Reduce Cough And Congestion

 5. May Help Combat Cancer